Push4ck/Daily-Forecast/README.md

    Get real-time weather data for any location, including temperature, humidity, wind speed, and more.

 2. **Hourly Forecasts** ⏳
-   Plan your day with a detailed hourly weather forecast for the next 24 hours.
+   You can plan your day with a detailed hourly weather forecast for the next 24 hours.

 3. **Extended Outlook** 📆
    Look ahead with a 7-day weather forecast, perfect for trip planning and event scheduling.